What is a Ride Day?

 Gates open on Friday to allow those camping to set up.

 The track is open from 9:00am – 4:00pm with a 45 minute lunch break.

-While you can rock up on the day and pay, pre-booking guarantees you a spot and speeds up your sign in process.
-You will also be allocated a garage for the day.
-If you wish to be next to a mate, please let the race secretary know (insert email here).
+You will also be allocated a powered garage for the day at no extra cost.
+If you wish to be next to a mate, please let the race secretary know.

 All bookings can be made through RIDERNET.